COVID-19 pandemic in Columbus, Ohio: Food service and restaurant industry

 The city's restaurant industry was impacted by the state's bar and restaurant ban.
 With all restaurants and bars closed to dining in, many in the area have stayed open for carryout and delivery services.
 About 175 businesses have been added to "SupportColumbusEats", a website listing restaurant service options and tipping options for unemployed workers.
 On April 14, FoodFirst Global Restaurants, founded in Columbus and operating a Brio Tuscan Grille in Easton, announced it was filing for bankruptcy and may not reopen any restaurants.
 The restaurants had been struggling even before the pandemic began.
 In May, it was reported that most downtown restaurants, though reopen, were suffering from low business volumes.
 Downtown Columbus still has a small residential population of under 10,000, while upwards of 100,000 people regularly commuted to around the Statehouse for office work.
 Closed and work-from-home offices have led to significantly reduced foot traffic, causing the downtown location of Jack and Benny's to permanently close, with Andes Bar and Grill considering permanently closing as well.

 Other permanently closed foodservice operations include Juniper in the Smith Bros.
 Hardware Building, The Sycamore, Cosecha Cocina, Little Eater in North Market, Phenix Bistro, Plantain Cafe, Belly Burger, Winking Lizard, two White Castle locations, and three locations of the Max & Erma's chain.
 Restaurants up for sale include The Table and Elevator Brewing Co. (the brewery and taproom, not the separately-owned restaurant).
 Several restaurants have ceased expansion plans, including many in the North Market expansion in Dublin, Ohio planned for 2020.
 By December 2020, over two dozen restaurants in Columbus had permanently closed during the pandemic.

 The pandemic has also caused temporary restaurant and bar closures in the city as employees have tested positive for the virus.

+One bar, Threes Above High, raised $43,000 to donate to local bar employees.